frances-m/faq-accordion-card/README.md

 ### What I learned

 This was a great challenge to practice with the CSS `position` property and had me coming up with new ideas.
 This was also my first time using jQuery in a project and it really reinforced how useful it can be.

+### Acknowledgements

+A huge thank you to @pikapikamart for all of their insightful comments on this project.
+Because of them, this project has been updated to use `<details>` and `<summary>` tags to increase the accessibility of the site along with a lot of other fixes.